Colonial Plaza: 1970s1980s: South Mall and Ivey's

-1990s: Decline and redevelopment
+1990–1995: Decline and closure

 Dillard's acquired and rebranded the entire Ivey's chain in mid-1990.
 Federated Stores (now Macy's, Inc.) announced soon afterward that it would close all of the Jordan Marsh department stores in Florida by 1991.
 The closure of this anchor drew concern over the mall's design, particularly since Jordan Marsh separated the 1962-era mall from the South Mall.
 Other issues with the mall's design were brought up by many of its tenants at the time, including its "hybrid" design from being a traditional strip mall that was expanded; the distance between the Ivey's and Belk stores; and the lack of restaurants or a food court, due to original tenant Ronnie's Restaurant holding veto power over other food vendors in the mall.
 Representatives of J. J. Gumberg began proposing replacements for the Jordan Marsh store, and underwent negotiations with representatives of JCPenney, Parisian, Gayfers, and Montgomery Ward.
 Gumberg also proposed moving Dillard's into the Jordan Marsh building, or replacing the building with several smaller stores in order to promote better traffic flow to the South Mall and Belk.
 A representative of Federated noted that the store was not purchased by any of the other chains that took most of the other Jordan Marsh locations in Florida due to its large size and proximity to the company's Burdines store across the street at Orlando Fashion Square.
 In order to maintain customer traffic to the South Mall, the mall's owners erected more signs directing customers to it, while also offering golf cart service between the older property and it.
 After Jordan Marsh was closed, the building was used to make a "tunnel" connecting to the South Mall, lined with artwork.
 Woolworth announced the closure of its store at Colonial Plaza in October 1993.
 Zales Jewelers and Fran's Fashions also closed in 1992, creating further vacancies at the mall.
 In 1994, Cousins/Newmarket, a company out of Atlanta, Georgia, announced plans to buy the mall and redevelop it into a power center.
 At the time of their acquisition, the mall was nearly 50 percent vacant, and retail analysts had noted that its decline was due to its age, its unconventional layout, and its proximity to Orlando Fashion Square and other newer malls.
 Following this announcement, both Dillard's and Belk closed between late 1994 and early 1995.